6 days 5 nights

 6H walk excluding breaks | 21km | Déniv + 810m | Déniv -790m

 Today's route takes you past the castle ruins of the imposing Bernstein, the Ortenbourg keep (11th century) and Ramstein.
-You'll arrive in the charming Piedmont village of Châtenois, surrounded by ramparts and vineyards.
+Arrival in the charming Piedmont village of Châtenois, surrounded by ramparts and vineyards.
 Stop off at a vineyard cellar to taste some excellent Alsatian wines.

 4-5 H walking / 13km - Ascent +330m / -360m